autocrossblog/autocrossblog.github.io/_posts/2007-03-02-cleaning-out-the-350z-parts.md

 permalink: cleaning-out-the-350z-parts
 image:
 categories: [ 240z, datsun ]
+description: Explore our garage sale of pre-owned and new 350z parts listed on eBay!
+Contact us for special St. Louis deals.
 ---

 It was time to get rid of all the parts I still have taking up space in the garage from the 350z!
 They're all on ebay (were, ebay links no longer work).